How to Set Up Streaming Video Pause: Complete Guide

 - The timer counts down visibly

-- Kids know exactly when viewing can resume
+- You know exactly when viewing can resume

 Resume